cassied22/AC215_Dashers/README.md

     <img src="images/coverage_system.png">

+For detailed documentation on our CI/CD and testing, please refer to [Testing Documentation](src/tests/README.md)

 ### Machine Learning Workflow

 We have developed a production-ready machine learning workflow including the following components: Data Processor, Model Training/Evaluation and Model Evaluation.
 We have also set up a CI/CD pipeline to trigger automated data processing, model retraining, and pipeline running.
 For detailed documentation on our machine learning workflow, please refer to [ML Documentation](src/ml-pipeline/README.md)